How to Choose a College

 Step 1: Make a College List

 Early in the process, sit down with your parents/guardians or someone you trust, such as your school guidance counselor, to develop a list of colleges that interest you.
-This list can include public and private schools, both local and out of state.
+This list can include public and private schools, both local and out-of-state.

 You’ll want to consider a variety of experiences and outcomes before making a final decision.
 Ideally, this list should include 10-15 colleges, all of which should offer majors that align with your interests and professional goals.